SHxKM/macos-setup/README.md

 # macOS setup

-This automates the installation of over 30 apps and utilities for my macOS machines.
+This automates the installation of over 30 apps and utilities for my macOS machines using a [`Brewfile`][1].
 Also sets up my terminal to look a bit nicer:

 ![Terminal Screenshot](https://i.imgur.com/hLEefX3.png)